NextGenVest/challenge/README.md

 Your challenge is to build a widget to help you vizualize and pick a loan.
 - The Widget:
   - This widget should be a chart or a similar tool to help you vizualize the loan payment over time.
 The widget should have as inputs a loan amount, interest, loan period (in months).
   - This widget should also show me the current interest rate for that loan.
 The rates listed above are enough.
-Figure out how to get the rates from [here](https://studentaid.ed.gov/sa/types/loans/interest-rates) (and yes, I know there isn't an api ;)).
+Figure out how to get the rates from [here] (first rates on the top of the page are enough) (https://studentaid.ed.gov/sa/types/loans/interest-rates) (and yes, I know there isn't an api ;)).

 #### Challenge gotchas
 1. Your widget should be an [angular (1)](https://angularjs.org/) component.